 However, many ideologies and online communities today (spanning the entire political and social spectrum) perpetuate grievance and blame worldviews.
 They typically garner community support by identifying and projecting against enemies, mocking, shaming and condemning them.
-Unfortunately, this often includes mainstream institutions, media channels and leaders.
+Some are obvious, such as conspiracy theory cultures, grievance-based social justice movements, anti-SJW and anti-woke cultures.
+Unfortunately, this also often includes mainstream institutions, media channels and leaders.
 It is very easy to get caught up in such spaces, and to allow our minds to be colonised by them.

-We are easy prey for bad faith actors and communities once we lose our sense of inner strength.
-Many such people choose to engage in attempts at aggressive power and control over the system and other people.
+We are easy prey for bad faith actors and bad faith communities once we lose our sense of inner strength.
+Once they lose our sense of egency, some people attempt aggressive power and control over the system and other people.
 They may become destructive.

 We cannot always change the world.
 I live in China, and many things here are out of my control, while other situations are simply beyond my understanding.
 I am quite vulnerable in the sense that I enjoy few of the legal or human rights that people in western countries do.
 When I experience confusion, “oppression” or injustice, quite often there are no external means of rectifying the situation.
 There are few institutions or systems to support me, let alone “safe spaces” and counselling.